hfour/ctsc/README.md

 # NOT MAINTAINED

 This project is no longer maintained.
 Please use tsc project mode - it should now be mature enough to work well in most situations.
+Alternatively, use [turborepo](https://turborepo.org/) which has pretty good caching for any sort of command:

 # ctsc